corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 1. Download `corda-updates-shell` jar or build it by yourself.
 TODO: download link here
 2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`
-3. Add CorDapps that you would like to watch to `settings.conf`
+3. Add CorDapps that you would like to watch to the `settings.conf`
 4. Start using the utility by invoking `SYNC` or `PRINT_VERSIONS` commands

 # corda-updates-app

 `corda-updates-app`is a CorDapp that provides the following functionality:
-* A scheduled state to periodically check for new updates
+* A scheduled state to periodically check for new updates availability
-* Flows to schedule updates and retrieve available CorDapp versions
+* Flows to schedule updates and to retrieve available CorDapp versions
-* Flows to report CorDapp version information to the BNO
+* Flows to report information about CorDapp versions to the BNO

 ## Scheduling synchronisation

 Updates can be scheduled via `ScheduleSyncFlow`.
-Synchronisation interval is driven by `syncInterval` configuration property and defaults to *5 hours*. `ScheduleSyncFlow` can be started from shell or RPC.
+Synchronisation interval is driven by `syncInterval` configuration property and defaults to *once in 5 hours*. `ScheduleSyncFlow` can be started from the shell or via RPC.

 ```kotlin
 // synchronisation should be launched asynchronously if corda-flows transport is used
 subFlow(ScheduleSyncFlow(launchAsync = true))
 ```

 > If Corda-based transports are not used, then ScheduleSyncFlow can be run in synchronous mode (for example if all remote repositories are configured to use -http or -file transports).
-Synchronous invocations are more convenient from a developer's perspective as results are available right after the execution is finished.
+Synchronous invocations are more convenient from a developer's perspective as results are available straight after the execution is finished.
 However, launching ScheduleSyncFlow in synchronous mode for Corda-based transports might result to a deadlock on a single-threaded flavours of Corda.
-Please refer to "Asynchronous invocations" for more information about that.
+Please refer to "Asynchronous invocations" section for more information about that.

 ## Getting available versions